-Figure 3: Number of empty properties brought back into use in Test Valley (2011-2019)
+Figure 3: Number of empty properties brought back into use in Test Valley (2012-2020)

 - 10.17 The Council has an Empty Property Strategy (part of the Housing Strategy available from Housing and Environmental Health Service) which sets out the Council's plans for bringing empty properties back into use to help address housing need.
-During the reporting year, as shown in the table above, 209 empty properties have been brought back into use.
-This is an increase from the 107 properties which were brought back into use in the previous year 2017/18. - 10.18 Previously the AMR assessed empty properties that had been empty for six months or less.
+During the reporting year, as shown in the table above, 57 empty properties have been brought back into use.
+This is a decrease from the 209 properties which were brought back into use in the previous year 2018/19.
+This is due to the new definition of empty properties as set out below. - 10.18 Previously the AMR assessed empty properties that had been empty for six months or less.
 These properties are known as transactional empty properties and tend to be the result of a change in tenant or ownership.
 The vast majority of all empty properties are empty for less than six months and therefore considered transactional empty properties.
 A property does not have to be used all the time to be classed as occupied e.g. a second home, holiday home or property with pending planning permission.
-The empty property strategy is in the process of being updated and the council's policy will become primarily concerned with long term empty properties (properties that have been empty for longer than two years).
+The empty property strategy is in the process of being updated and the Council's policy will become primarily concerned with long term empty properties (properties that have been empty for longer than two years).
 Following the new definition of empty properties, there have been 50 empty properties in Test Valley for 2 years or more.